 I do hope I taught my girls the lessons on manners and grace presented in this book.
 But, in case they weren’t paying attention, I’m going to give each of them a copy for Christmas.

-You know how it is with mothers and daughters–they always take advice better when it comes from someone else besides mom.
+You know how it is with mothers and daughters–they always take advice better when it comes from someone besides mom.
 In this case, I’m counting on Reese to drive it home.

 Are you reading this, Becky and Sarah? haha